 Students Have the Right to Obtain From the School

-- The names of its accrediting or licensing organizations.
+- The names of its accrediting and licensing organizations.

-- Information about the school's programs; its instructional, laboratory and other physical facilities and its faculty.
+- Information about the College’s programs; its instructional, laboratory and other physical facilities and its faculty.

 - The cost of attending.

-- The school's policy and the Financial Aid Office’s policy on refunds to students who withdraw or are dropped.
+- The College’s policy and the Financial Aid Office’s policy on refunds to students who withdraw or are dropped.

 - The types of financial assistance available, including information on all federal, state, local, private and institutional financial aid programs.

 - The procedures and deadlines for submitting applications for each available financial aid program.

 - The criteria used to select financial aid recipients.

 - Process used to determine student financial need.
 This process includes how costs for tuition and fees, room and board, travel, books and supplies and personal and miscellaneous expenses are considered in the cost of education.
 It also includes how resources (such as parental contribution, other financial aid, assets, etc.) are considered in calculating student need.

 - Amount of student financial need, as determined by the institution that has been met.
 (Each eligible aid applicant is provided an individual Award Letter through the web portal).